Pranav016/Exploratory-data-analysis-of-sp500-dataset/README.md

 ![Plot1](/plots/plot1.PNG)

-* On what date were the max volume of stocks traded and how many where ope
+* On what date were the max volume of stocks traded and how many were open

 ![Plot2](/plots/plot2.PNG)